Eleven Afghan soldiers killed in latest attack in Kabul

 Ministry of Defence officials said the five militants, armed with rocket-propelled grenades and automatic rifles, attacked the outpost near the well-defended academy just before dawn.

-“The Afghan National Army is the country’s defence force and makes sacrifices for the security and well-being of the people,” the ministry said.
+“The Afghan National Army is the country’s defense force and makes sacrifices for the security and well-being of the people,” the ministry said.

 Security officials at the scene said the gunmen had used a ladder to get over a wall into the post.